jcc/blog-manual/en/README.md

 # PJ Blog

-> This is a open source code for the blog of build by Laravel 5.* and Vuejs 2.*.
+> This is an open source blog built on Laravel 5.&ast; and Vuejs 2.&ast;

 * [Installation](/installation.md)
 * [Getting Started](/start.md)